 Impact of the Partner for Responsible Travel Program

-- Although the government has declared a minimum wage, the salary amounts paid are variable and can be as low as 8-10,000Tsh per day.
-Because it is mandatory for the Partner companies to pay at least 20,000Tsh per day, the average daily salary payment was 20,847Tsh.
+- Although the government has declared a minimum wage, the salary amounts paid are variable and can be as low as 10,000Tsh per day.
+Because it is mandatory for the Partner companies to pay at least 20,000Tsh per day, the average daily salary payment was 21,000Tsh.

 - Porters may eat 1 or 2 meals per day on a climb.
-The Partner companies are committed to providing 3 meals per day.
-315,000 more meals were provided to Partner companies’ porters above the norm.
+The Partner companies are committed to providing 3 meals per day with good portion quantity reported on 99% of the climbs.

 We are experiencing instances of companies using our organization’s name on their website who have not been accepted as a Partner for Responsible Travel.
 For a current list, please visit the CURRENT PARTNERS section of our website.